A regular practice of meditation has a profound effect on the mind and on one’s awareness and consciousness.

 At first, you will experience the spiritual consciousness very briefly and sporadically, and not necessarily during the session of meditation.
 It can appear later, in the midst of your daily activities, in your everyday life.
 It might suddenly or gradually, fill your awareness for a brief moment, and then go away.

-This is a state of spiritual consciousness.
-The main requirement for this spiritual consciousness to manifest is a silent mind, when the restlessness of the mind disappears.
+The main requirement for this state to manifest is a silent mind.
+It can appear when the restlessness of the mind disappears.
 This is the way to making this experience permanent.

 How to Experience the Spiritual Consciousness beyond the Mind